aislabunimi/vosk_speech/README.md

 ### Important Notes

-This is a first draft of the module that works as a publisher.
-In the following months (hopefully) expect
+This is a first draft of the module that works as a simple topic publisher (so no action server nor ROS service are provided)..In the following months (hopefully) expect:
 1. this code to be refined and improved
 2. The possibility to ask the Vosk SST service to act as a [ROS Action Server](http://wiki.ros.org/actionlib) and not as a ROS topic.